Interstate 287, Interstate 280, Garden State Parkway, Interstate 95

 Much of Interstate 80 across northern Illinois was constructed in the early 1960s, with the route through south suburban Chicagoland opened to traffic by 1964.
 The section that Interstate 80 shares with Interstate 294 / Tri-State Tollway was constructed between 1956-1958, with the tollway opening in 1958.
 The original construction of the 83-mile section of the Tri-State Tollway (and the other original tollways) was funded by a bond issuance in the amount of $415 million by the state tollway commission (which was created in 1953).11 The Kingery Expressway section of Interstates 80 & 94 and U.S. 6 is the oldest section of I-80, having opened in 1950.10

-In Ohio, most of Interstate 80 was constructed as part of the Ohio Turnpike, the origins of which predate the establishment of the Interstate Highway System in 1956.
+Most of Interstate 80 across the Buckeye State was constructed as part of the Ohio Turnpike, the origins of which predate the establishment of the Interstate Highway System in 1956.
 The Ohio state legislature created the Ohio Turnpike Commission in 1949, which was the first step in designing and constructing the east-west freeway.
 Construction began on October 27, 1952, and the toll road was completed on October 1, 1955 (a total of 38 months).6

 The Keystone Shortway, which carries Interstate 80 across Pennsylvania, was completed and fully opened to traffic on September 17, 1963.
 The last segment to be opened to traffic was the section from Stroudsburg to Scotrun.7

 Western Terminus - West End of Oakland-San Francisco Bay Bridge/Embarcadero - San Francisco, California

 Perspective from Interstate 80 west